afreeorange/CSE6242-Project/README.md

 ### Web Interface

 Bootstrapped with the awesome [Create React App](https://github.com/facebook/create-react-app).
 Do this _after_ you have the API running in a separate session.
-It will expect the API to be listening on **port 8000** (you can change this in `ui/package.json`.)
+It will expect the API to be listening on port 8000 (you can change this in `ui/package.json`) but will run on **port 3000**

 ```bash
 cd ui/